vndee/graph-crdt/README.md

 - Use TTL or Timeout for a request: This is not a good idea, since TTL/Timeout will increase the latecy of the whole network.
 - Use fire-and-forget protocols like Apache Thrift, UDPSocket: The main drawback of these protocols is we must keep the connection between 2 services if we want it can talk to each other.
 It will be another problem about network connection in a large network.
+- Use asynchornous message queue like RabbitMQ, Kafka: We can do that, but unfortunately we don't want any cordination between services and our network must be fully decentralized among replicas, it means any centralized data will not be accepted.
 - Seperate architecture into 2 layers: Yes, atleast it is suitable for our case.
 We can use 2 layers, the first one for communication among network, another one is responsible for performing logic query and broadcasting among replicas.
 These 2 layers is communicated via exactly one UDPSocket tunnel inner container, this will more stable than we must hold a bunch of connection in the second option.
 Since each request will be immediately response by the gateway, other job will be performed by worker so we can imagine this as a fire-and-forget gateway.

 <p align="center">